zouloux/pasta/docs/things-to-know.md

 # Things to know

-## Knowledge
+## Knowledge to have

 - Basic linux, shell and terminal usage
 - How to configure a DNS
-- SSH and keys
+- SSH basics and keys
-- Git for projects
+- Git for CI projects

 ## 2 Types of servers